jorinvo/dotfiles/README.md

 This a highly customized setup and no one should just copy it and use it as is.
 Please take your time to pick what you need and change everything to your liking.

-- Run `./bootstrap.sh` to link all the dotfiles in your home directory.
+Run `./setup.sh` to link dotfiles and install packages.
-- Use `./setup.sh` to install all my packages on Ubuntu.
+Can also be run to update dependencies.

 ## Notes